ThomasCandille/Pokemon_Ecommerce_SchoolProject/README.md

 - `index.html`: The homepage of the website.
 It displays a list of Pokemon fetched from the PokeAPI.
 - `product.html`: Displays detailed information about a specific Pokemon.
 The data is fetched from the PokeAPI based on the Pokemon selected from the homepage.
 - `cart.html`: Displays the Pokemon added to the cart by the user.
-It allows the user to review their selection, adjust quantities, and proceed to checkout.
+It allows the user to review their selection, proceed to validation or clear it.

 ## Stylesheets